Casual employment (contract): Australia

+Under the National Employment Standards, certain casual employees (who have worked for at least 12 months and worked a regular pattern of hours for the last six months) have a right to be offered or request their employer to convert to permanent employment.
+There are some exceptions, for example for small businesses.

+Approximately 28% of all Australian workers were employed on a casual basis in 2003.
+Employers often contact casual employees regularly from week to week to supplement their normal workforce as needed.

 New Zealand

 In New Zealand, casual employees are guaranteed either annual leave pro-rata, or 8% holiday pay on top of earnings.
 Casual employment contracts lack sick leave and guaranteed work hours.

 In Jinkinson v Oceana Gold (NZ) Ltd, the Employment Court of New Zealand ruled that: